elmtree-askmo/cloudcannon-app/content/learn/nursing/how-do-bile-salts-enhance-the-solubility-of-lipids-during-micelle-formation.md

 url: /learn/nursing/questions/how-do-bile-salts-enhance-the-solubility-of-lipids-during-micelle-formation
 score: -1.0
 related_article1:
-    id: 168814
+    id: 168811
+    title: >-
-    title: What is the role of lipase in the breakdown of lipids?
+        What is the role of bile in the digestion process?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-lipase-in-the-breakdown-of-lipids
+    url: /learn/nursing/questions/what-is-the-role-of-bile-in-the-digestion-process
 related_article2:
-    id: 168823
+    id: 168818
-    title: Explain the mechanism of exocytosis in the transport of chylomicrons.
+    title: >-
+        How do epithelial cells interact with micelles during lipid absorption?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-mechanism-of-exocytosis-in-the-transport-of-chylomicrons
+    url: /learn/nursing/questions/how-do-epithelial-cells-interact-with-micelles-during-lipid-absorption
 related_article3:
-    id: 168821
+    id: 168824
-    title: What is the role of the smooth endoplasmic reticulum in the reassembly of lipids?
+    title: >-
+        How are chylomicrons transported through the lymphatic vessels?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-smooth-endoplasmic-reticulum-in-the-reassembly-of-lipids
+    url: /learn/nursing/questions/how-are-chylomicrons-transported-through-the-lymphatic-vessels
 related_article4:
-    id: 168819
+    id: 168814
+    title: >-
-    title: Describe the structure and function of lacteals in the lymphatic system.
+        What is the role of lipase in the breakdown of lipids?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-structure-and-function-of-lacteals-in-the-lymphatic-system
+    url: /learn/nursing/questions/what-is-the-role-of-lipase-in-the-breakdown-of-lipids
 related_article5:
-    id: 168822
+    id: 168824
-    title: How does the Golgi apparatus function in the packaging of lipids into chylomicrons?
+    title: >-
+        How are chylomicrons transported through the lymphatic vessels?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-the-golgi-apparatus-function-in-the-packaging-of-lipids-into-chylomicrons
+    url: /learn/nursing/questions/how-are-chylomicrons-transported-through-the-lymphatic-vessels
 ---

 &nbsp;